Topic Menu

 Some federal benefits that are electronically deposited into your bank account are protected from garnishment.
 Money that is electronically deposited is put directly into your account; you don’t get a check that you deposit.
 They are:

-To learn more about what money is exempt from garnishment, read Garnishment Exemptions.
+To learn more about what money can't be garnished, read Income Protected From Garnishment

 If your bank gets a Writ of Garnishment against you, it must do a review of all the accounts in your name within two business days.
 It will look at your accounts to see if any exempt federal benefits were electronically deposited into your account in the past two months.
 This is the protected amount.